Rukkhadevata123/nvim-config/README.md

 # My Neovim Configuration

+> This repository also has a `zsh` config, you can use it as you wish.

 This repository contains my Neovim configuration for C++, Python, Go, Rust, TypeScript, Bash, and Java (with LSP support).
 Follow the instructions below to set it up.

 ## Prerequisites